Hit enter to search or ESC to close

 “With climate change ensuring weather events will become more frequent and more extreme, it has never been a better time to check that you have the right level of insurance should the unexpected happen,” he says.
 “Insurance still plays a very important role in managing these increased risks.
 And insurers will still likely continue to cover properties in higher risk areas for the foreseeable future, however the cost of connected premiums and excesses will undoubtedly increase.”

 He says that today’s heated housing market could exacerbate insurance coverage limitations for homeowners in the future.
-With buyers snapping up properties quickly – and the popularity of beachside holiday homes as robust as ever – many owners aren’t taking a long-term view of the risk of their investment if it is in a coastal location.
+With buyers snapping up properties quickly – and the popularity of beachside holiday homes as robust as ever – many owners aren’t taking a long-term view of their investment risk if it is in a coastal location.

-Future builds in some areas could be limited by councils due to increasing risks from climate change, especially those on steeper slopes where increased rainfall might lead to washouts and slips.
+Councils could limit future builds in some areas due to increasing risks from changing climate, especially those on steeper slopes where increased rainfall might lead to washouts and slips.

 In areas where the effects of climate change have already led to dramatic and expensive results – such as the 2005 flood debris flow which wiped out much of the Matata settlement in the Bay of Plenty – regional councils have already recommended a process of ‘managed retreat’ depopulation.